moparisthebest/pegh/README.md

 pegh implements a simple versioned file format so encryption parameters can change in the future.
 Numbers here are inclusive 0-based byte array indices, 0th byte is always version number, everything else depends on version number, currently versions 0 and 1 exist.

 Version 0, scrypt key derivation, AES-256-GCM encryption, 43 byte header, 16 byte auth tag per chunk.
 The 12-byte IV for the first chunk is 0, and is incremented by 1 for each successive chunk, if it ever rolls back over to 0 encryption should be aborted (chunk size should be increased).
+The last chunk has Additional Authenticated Data (AAD) sent in, a single byte value 0, which is used to flag the last chunk and detect file truncation.

 | indices      | format                                      | value interpretation                    |
 |--------------|---------------------------------------------|-----------------------------------------|